-The group also provides volunteers with opportunity to learn languages like English, full-time workers.
+The group also provides volunteers with opportunity to learn languages like English, Korean society.
+In accordance with Kim, Japanese and Vietnamese and the various many volunteers who participate in the cultures.
+In its own efforts, the civic group field-trip could acknowledge the difference is run by more than 90 members and two full-time workers.
 In spite of its small scale, "I and We" keeps on working for the people in the shadow.
 "We are always ready to cooperate with the weak slowly, cheerfully and steadily," Kim stressed.